-Your Greenhouse is a environment that you control, and you control it to best serve both the fish and the food you’re growing.
-In our Family & STEM Systems, you can grow several different varieties of vegetables and/or fruit in the same Grow Bed as long as their needs for air and water temperature are within a comparable range as well as their pH, Nitrate and Ammonia level requirements (see our page) if you don’t know what pH, Nitrate or Ammonia means).
+Your Greenhouse is an environment that you control, and you control it to best serve both the fish and the food you’re growing.
+In our STEM & Family PLUG & GROW™ Food Growing Systems, you can grow several different varieties of vegetables and/or fruit in the same Grow Bed as long as their needs for air and water temperature are within a comparable range as well as their pH, Nitrate and Ammonia level requirements (see our page) if you don’t know what pH, Nitrate or Ammonia means).
 Most varieties of lettuce grow best in air temperature between 60-80 degrees F. But that’s just about the top part of the plant which is exposed to the air.
 What’s hidden--the root system--is equally, if not more important, and it responds not to the air but to the water.
 You need to keep the water temperature between 70-74 degrees Fahrenheit.
 If you click back to the page, you see Tilapia thrive in water temperatures between 60-80 degrees, so Tilapia and Lettuce will grow well together in a water temperature range of about 70-74 degrees.

 There are two entirely different ways to both plant and harvest your lettuce.
 You can plant your seeds directly into your Grow Bed and, therefore, into your growing medium (see the page) or you can start your seedlings in a seedling tray and transplant them into the Grow Bed once they’ve sprouted.
 Likewise with harvesting.
 You can harvest the entire plant with the roots in tact like a lot of commercial growers do it.
-At fancy organic food stores, these harvested plants are packaged in clear boxes to show off the attached root system giving the impression of a freshly picked vegetable.
+At fancy organic food stores, these harvested plants are packaged in clear plastic boxes called shells to show off the attached root system giving the impression of a freshly picked vegetable.
 However, for a small, family farmer, it might be best to harvest your lettuce a few leaves at a time.
-Just imagine wanting to have a salad and simply walking over to your Family or STEM Food Growing System and picking exactly the number of leaves your meal plan warrants.
+Just imagine wanting to have a salad and simply walking over to your STEM & Family PLUG & GROW™ Food Growing System and picking exactly the number of leaves your meal plan warrants.
 That plant remains productive and simply grows more leaves, and you don’t have to worry about wilting lettuce in your refrigerator.

-Like lettuce, many other varieties of leafy green vegetables and herbs like Spinach, Bok Choy, Arugula, Watercress, Chives, Basil, Rosemary, Sage and Parsley can all be grown easily by an aquaponic farmer.
+Like lettuce, many other varieties of leafy green vegetables and herbs like Spinach, Bok Choy, Arugula, Watercress, Chives, Basil, Rosemary, Sage and Parsley can all be grown easily by an Aquaponics farmer.
 And in some cases, one plant aids the growth of other plants.
 For example, Basil drives away flies and mosquitos, and Rosemary and Sage repel cabbage moths and bean beetles.

 Because tomatoes are native to the Americas, they require humid conditions and their ideal fruiting temperature is 78 degrees Fahrenheit.
 However, tomatoes will fruit in a temperature range between 68-88 degrees.
 They grow best at a pH of 5.8-6.8 but will tolerate a pH up to 7.2.
 They love lots of light when fruiting and need from 8-12 hours per day.
 Their fruit production depends on their light--the more light, the faster the fruit grows.

 Unlike lettuce, tomatoes require a separate seedling tray and germinate best at 77 degrees Fahrenheit with nearly 100% humidity.
 They should be allowed to grow between 2-6 weeks before being transplanted into the Grow Bed.
-Unlike commercial farmers who harvest their tomato crops at the first sign of color, the family aquaponic farmer can allow his/her fruit to fully ripen before it’s picked thus insuring that incredible taste that’s been buried deep in childhood memories of what a tomato should taste like.
+Unlike commercial farmers who harvest their tomato crops at the first sign of color, the family Aquaponics farmer can allow his/her fruit to fully ripen before it’s picked thus insuring that incredible taste that’s been buried deep in childhood memories of what a tomato should taste like.
 Because you’ll be planting a determinant variety of tomato, you can simply stagger your planting times so all your plants don’t drop their fruit at once.
 In this way you won’t have so many tomatoes you won’t know what to do with them.
 When you do store your freshly picked tomatoes, do it in a cool (not cold) environment.
 Tomatoes stored in temperatures below 54 degrees, lose their flavor.

 Cucumbers, Squash and Melons:

 We recommend you train them to a trellis.
 You can purchase your trellis netting on our Aquaponics and Gardening Page.
-If you use the trellis netting and plant these vegetables at the back of your grow beds or on one side, they will take up very little room in your grow bed and leave you lots of roomto plant other vegetables.
+If you use the trellis netting and plant these vegetables at the back of your grow beds or on one side, they will take up very little room in your grow bed and leave you lots of room to plant other vegetables.

-The variety of cucumber that grows easily for an aquaponic farmer is the English Cucumber, which is a long narrow variety.
+The variety of cucumber that grows easily for an Aquaponics farmer is the English Cucumber, which is a long narrow variety.
 Ideally, cucumbers prefer a daytime temperature of 75-78 degrees Fahrenheit and a night time temperature of 68 degrees.
 They also prefer a humidity level of 75% or below.
 If you’re growing in an environment with humidity levels over 75%, you need to select plants that are resistant to powdery mildew.

 English cucumbers take from 1 1/2 to 2 months to mature from seeds.
 They are most productive for their first six to twelve weeks but will continue to produce fruit for many months.The English cucumber is ready to eat when it reaches a length of about one foot.

 Many varieties of squash and melons follow these same basic environmental requirements.
-Summer squash like zucchini or yellow squash and winter squash such as banana, buttercup, acorn and spaghetti squash and many varieties of melon like watermelon, cantaloupe, and honey dew all make excellent aquaponic crops when they are raised in the same conditions as your English cucumbers.
+Summer squash like zucchini or yellow squash and winter squash such as banana, buttercup, acorn and spaghetti squash and many varieties of melon like watermelon, cantaloupe, and honey dew all make excellent Aquaponics crops when they are raised in the same conditions as English cucumbers.